tedneward/Azgaarnoth/Classes/Mystic/WuJen.md

 ## Bonus Disciplines
 At 1st level, you learn two additional psionic disciplines of your choice.
 They must be chosen from among the Wu Jen disciplines.

-## Hermit’s Study
+## Hermit's Study
 At 1st level, you gain proficiency with two of the following skills of your choice: Animal Handling, Arcana, History, Insight, Medicine, Nature, Perception, Religion, or Survival.

 ## Elemental Attunement
-Starting at 3rd level, when a creature’s resistance reduces the damage dealt by a psionic discipline of yours, you can spend 1 psi point to cause that use of the discipline to ignore the creature’s resistance.
-You can’t spend this point if doing so would increase the discipline’s cost above your psi limit.
+Starting at 3rd level, when a creature's resistance reduces the damage dealt by a psionic discipline of yours, you can spend 1 psi point to cause that use of the discipline to ignore the creature's resistance.
+You can't spend this point if doing so would increase the discipline's cost above your psi limit.

 ## Arcane Dabbler
 At 6th level, you learn three wizard spells of your choice and always have them prepared.
 The spells must be of 1st through 3rd level.